 City Research Insights

-City Research Insights is an occasional policy brief series that translates academic research into impactful solutions and leverages our community of urbanists and urban-oriented researchers to create a rich, multidisciplinary community of urban faculty, researchers, and students across disciplines and perspectives.
+City Research Insights is an occasional series that translates academic research into impactful solutions and leverages our community of urbanists and urban-oriented researchers to create a rich, multidisciplinary community of urban faculty, researchers, and students across disciplines and perspectives.

 Policy briefs